For Immediate Release

 (Los Angeles, CA) Today, Los Angeles World Airports (LAWA) announced commencement of the first concrete pour for Los Angeles International Airport’s (LAX) Consolidated Rent-A-Car (ConRAC) facility.
-The initial pour represents a fraction of the 265,000 cubic yards of concrete that will be poured for the approximately 6.4 million square foot facility, which will become the largest rental car facility in the world when completed.
+The initial pour represents a fraction of the 265,000 cubic yards of concrete that will be poured for the approximately 6.3-million-square-feet facility, which will become the largest rental car facility in the world when completed.

 LAX ConRAC Partners (LAXCP), the developer building the facility, has built a concrete batch plant to make concrete on-site for the Ready/Return and Idle Storage areas, which will reduce the number of deliveries each day by approximately 80-90 vehicles.
 In total, approximately 1,000 cubic yards of concrete will be produced each day, three to four days a week, totaling around 220,000 cubic yards of concrete over the course of the next year and a half.